 If the person who is recommending your home inspection has a financial interest in the outcome of the inspection, they may refer you to an inspector who they know will overlook any problem that is so significant that it will cause you to cancel your purchase contract.
 You should get independent referrals to a home inspector, rather than relying upon the recommendations of those who might profit from the sale of a property, such as the property owner, or a real estate agent or broker involved in the sale.

 You need to understand the scope of your home inspection, and what will be included and excluded from your inspection.
 If you will need to repair or replace a septic system, dig a new well, engage in a costly environmental clean-up project, or bring in an exterminator and repair insect damage, you will obviously benefit from knowing what will be required and its cost before you purchase a property.

-Inspectors are called upon to inspect homes which are often furnished, and usually have floor coverings.
+Inspectors are called upon to inspect homes that are often furnished, and usually have floor coverings.
 Many homes up for sale are also freshly painted.

-When you hire a home inspector, you can avoid problems.
+When you hire a home inspector, you can take some simple steps to reduce the likelihood of future problems.

 Understand the Scope of the Inspection

 It is not unusual for a home inspector to exclude certain activities from the inspection service.
 For example, the inspector's contract may state that the inspector will not inspect wells, septic fields, or gas storage tanks.